Kingsley Ogoro

 Kingsley Eloho Ogoro (born August 29, 1965), is a Nigerian film director, screenwriter, music producer and former dancer.
 He is best known for the 2003 film Osuofia in London starring Nkem Owoh, and has since worked mainly as a producer and director in the Nollywood film industry.

 Early life

 Ogoro attended the University of Sokoto where he studied Banking & Finance, graduating in 1988, but remained interested in music despite his parents' disapproval.
 Prior to his university education, he reached the John Player Disco Dancing Championships finals, after which he began focusing on a music career as a producer.

 Personal life

 Ogoro was previously married to former pop singer Esse Agesse.
-Their daughter, Ewoma, was Miss Nigeria Ireland in 2012.
+The pair have three children.
+Their eldest daughter, Ewoma Ogoro, was Miss Nigeria Ireland in 2012 and is now an engineer.
+Their second daughter, Mamobo Ogoro is a social entrepreneur in Ireland, she is the founder of GORM and presenter on NewstalkFM.